bowenlong1/E-commerce-recommendation/README.md

-Hi Anna,
+Hi Fiza,

-I hope this message finds you well.
-I am writing to formally resign from my position at GM Financial, with my last working day being December 20, 2024.

-This decision was not an easy one, as I have truly enjoyed being part of such a supportive and talented team.
-I am incredibly grateful for the opportunities I’ve had to learn and grow professionally during my time here.

-Over the next few weeks, I will do my best to ensure a smooth transition by completing outstanding tasks and assisting in transferring responsibilities to other team members.
-Please let me know if there is anything specific you would like me to focus on during this time.

-Thank you for your guidance and support throughout my journey here.
-The valuable experiences I’ve gained will stay with me as I move on to this next chapter.
-I hope to stay in touch and wish you and the team continued success.

-Sincerely,
-Bowen Long
+I wanted to let you know personally that I submitted my resignation letter to Anna this morning—I didn’t want it to come as a surprise.
+I’ve truly enjoyed working with you over the years, even though we’ve had the occasional disagreement on projects (haha).

+My last day will be December 20, and I’ll do my best to ensure a smooth transfer of responsibilities.
+Wishing you all the best moving forward!

+Take care,